Take into your considerations:

 1) The use of spiral centralizers is recommended in each of the patterns where close tolerance conditions exist.

-2) Alternate left/right handed spiral centralizers are used in special applications e.g. liners, deviated wells, production strings, improvement of hydraulic displacement, etc.
+2) Alternate left/right handed spiral centralizers are used in special applications e.g. casing liner (One of Types Of Casing), deviated wells, production strings, improvement of hydraulic displacement, etc.

 3) For open hole intervals, spiral bow type centralizers will be used unless otherwise specified.
 Straight type bows will be used for wash-out sections, unconsolidated formations, etc.